-Exclusive to Haida Jewellery, these thick, weighty gold and silver bands feature an original depiction of the Raven by master engraver, artist and scholar of Haida art and culture, Warren Smith at The Coast Handworks Co.
+Exclusive to Haida Jewellery, these thick, weighty gold and silver bands feature an original depiction of the Raven by master engraver, artist and scholar of Haida art and culture, Warren Smith, the non-Native proprietor of The Coast Handworks Co.

 Made to order, each Haida Raven ring is cast from a hand-carved master designed and engraved with traditional metal carving tools and exceptionally deep carving techniques.
 The distinguished result is only possible by combining sophisticated hand craftsmanship with a fierce passion for elegant style and faithful form.